 I was delighted to see that House Festival has made the fine decision to show disability arts alongside mainstream artists throughout their festival.
-This included Gillian Wearing participatory project “A Room With Your Views”, which I am lucky to be a part of; Felicity Hammond’s photo works, Thomson Halls glorious paintings at the Regency Townhouse as well as several Carousel/Oska Bright film screenings, one of which I was privileged to see from the front row!
+This included Gillian Wearing participatory project “A Room With Your Views”, Felicity Hammond’s photo works, Thomson Halls glorious paintings at the Regency Townhouse as well as several Carousel/Oska Bright film screenings, one of which I was privileged to see from the front row!

 The screening was introduced by a short Q&A with Becky Bruzas and Matthew Hellett from the Oska Bright Film Festival committee.
 The way they bounced their questions & answers back and forth was refreshing and the film itself was a contemporary contemplation on the loss and memory of a loved one.